adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Woodman soon made a truck out of the trees, from which he chopped away all the leaves and branches.
 He fastened it together with wooden pegs and made the four wheels out of a big tree-trunk.

-The mice came from all directions, and there were thou- sands of them: big mice and little mice and middle-sized mice.
+The mice came from all directions, and there were thousands of them: big mice and little mice and middle-sized mice.
 Each one brought a piece of string in his mouth.
 Dorothy woke from her long sleep and opened her eyes.

 The Scarecrow and the Woodman now began to fasten the mice to the truck.
 The Lion was heavy, but they managed to get him up on the truck.
 The Woodman and the Scarecrow both pushed the truck and soon they rolled the Lion out of the poppy bed to the green fields.
-The Queen of the Mice said, "If ever you need us again, come out into the field and
+The Queen of the Mice said, "If ever you need us again, come out into the field and call.

-call.
 We shall hear you and come to your assistance.
 Good-bye!"
 "Good-bye!" they all answered.

-The Guardian of the Gate
+## The Guardian of the Gate

 They all walked through the soft, fresh grass; and it was not long before they reached the road of yellow brick and turned again toward the Emerald City where the great Oz dwelt.
 Soon they saw a beautiful green glow in the sky just before them.